webability/WAJAF/readme.txt

 - buttonElement modified to listen to the default resize event, and error corrected on stop event
 - treeContainer modified to autoload the data from the server if there is no dataset
 - textfieldElement modified to support disabled and readonly properties
-- lovfieldElement modified to compare keys as case insensitive when populating the list
+- lovfieldElement modified to populate on mode change, not on start
 - post* events implemented on propagate event in the _4glnode class
 - poststart implemented in groupContainer to calculate the validity of the form